-This small shrub originated in eastern North America - specifically Canada and the Northeast coast of the U.S. - and today, it is commonly cultivated in Europe and in temperate climates around the world.
+This small shrub originated in eastern North America, specifically Canada and the Northeast coast of the United States.
+Today, it is commonly cultivated in Europe as well as in temperate climates around the world.

-Witch hazel has a long history of use as a medicine by Native Americans.
-The bark, leaves, and twigs have all been used in traditional medicines.
-Witch hazel is still commonly used in many skin products and hemorrhoids medicines.
-Witch hazel has received FDA approval, a rarity among herbal treatments.
-It is also used in beauty products.
+Witch hazel has a long history of healing uses.
+The bark, leaves, and twigs have all been used in traditional Native American medicine.
+Witch hazel is still commonly employed in many skin products and pharmacological preparations for hemorrhoids.
+It has also received FDA approval, which is a rarity among herbal treatments.

 Witch Hazel Medicinal Properties

 - Medicinal action Anti-inflammatory, Astringent

 - Key constituents flavonoids, tannins (hamamelitannin and proanthocyanidins), and volatile oil

 - Ways to use Liquid extracts, Poultice, Ointment